carpentries-incubator/workflows-nextflow/episodes/02-channels.md

 ~~~
 {: .language-bash}

-It will produce an error as the queue channel `ch` is consumed in by the first `.view` operator.
+It will produce an error as the queue channel `ch` is consumed in by the first `.view` operation and isn't available to use again.

 ~~~
 N E X T F L O W  ~  version 20.10.0